Assessing survival models by interval testing with Poisson-binomial distributions: Application

-As we can see, Table \ref{tab3} tells a very different story to the previous interval selection approach.
-The overall PAVSI p-value is below 0.05 for all models except log-logistic and log-normal, indicating poor fit in 5 out of 7 models.
-Similarly, the overall TFT p-value rejects 5 out of 7 models and is below 0.07 in the final two models, which again raises concerns about poor fit.
-Finally, all of the parametric models have a Bonferroni rejection except log-normal, suggesting only the log-normal is a feasible model.
-We investigate the log-normal model further by presenting the results for each of its 10 intervals in Table \ref{tab4}.
+The results of Table \ref{tab3} tell a very different story to the censor interval approach.
+First, the overall TFT p-value is below 0.05 for all models except log-normal, indicating poor fit in 6 out of 7 models.
+Similarly, the overall PAVSI p-value mostly agrees with the TFT, rejecting 5 out of 7 models.
+However, the PAVSI should be interpreted with caution when using the 10 evenly-spaced interval approach as it can inflate the Type I error rate, see discussion Appendix \ref{PAVSI}.